SuperTapood/Game-Engine/README.md

 # TODO

-#### GENERAL
-make import look like this - from indigo.SUB-MODULE import full screen option

 #### General Objects
-circle, button with borders, input field, text button, picture buttons, circle buttons, n-sided shapes, buttons with effects, add collision methods to player, group and placeholder
+picture buttons, circle buttons, n-sided shapes, add collision methods to player, group and placeholder

-#### Music Player
-Use pygame.mixer to play sounds.
-Add a Music_Player object to play and set and all that.

 #### Video Player
 Use the music player, cv2 and pygame.surfarray.make_surface to turn a read image to a numpy array and then to a presentable image at a certain frame rate (maybe even figure it out on its own)